Kshipra Joshi

 Kshipra Joshi (born 1994, in Mumbai) is a former Indian rhythmic gymnast who competed in the 2010 World Gymnastics Championships as well as in the 2010 commonwealth games for India.
 Kshipra now a coach at Premier rhythmic gymnastics academy.
 She is also recognised as an International level judge by the International Gymnastics Federation.
 She made and holds a Guinness World Record for 18 rotations in a '180-degree balance position' in one minute, the record was made on 21 March 2011 on the set of Guinness World Records - Ab India Todega in Mumbai.
 She was awarded the "Shiv Chhatrapati Krida Puraskar" in March 2011 by the Government of Maharashtra.

 Education

 Kshipra Joshi received her secondary education from the Balmohan Vidyamandir, located in Shivaji Park.
 Followed by a Bachelor of Arts degree in History from Ramnarain Ruia College, Mumbai.
-She decided to further follow her passion in sports by pursuing a post graduate diploma in sports management from the International Institute of Sports Management, Mumbai.